AndreWeiner/turbulence_modelling_lecture/exercises/system_setup.md

 ## Installing ParaView

 In case you already have a version of ParaView later than 5.0, you are good to go.
 Otherwise, go to the [ParaView download page](https://www.paraview.org/download/), select the latest available version, choose your operating system, and download the installer.
 On Windows, ParaView should **not** be installed inside WSL.
+The installation and visualization of simulation results should be done on native Windows, even if the simulation was executed inside WSL.
 At the time of writing, suitable download links for ParaView 5.11 are:

 - Windows: [ParaView-5.11.1-Windows-Python3.9-msvc2017-AMD64.msi](https://www.paraview.org/paraview-downloads/download.php?submit=Download&version=v5.11&type=binary&os=Windows&downloadFile=ParaView-5.11.1-Windows-Python3.9-msvc2017-AMD64.msi)
 - Linux: [ParaView-5.11.0-MPI-Linux-Python3.9-x86_64.tar.gz](https://www.paraview.org/paraview-downloads/download.php?submit=Download&version=v5.11&type=binary&os=Linux&downloadFile=ParaView-5.11.0-MPI-Linux-Python3.9-x86_64.tar.gz)